dzeke/ColoradoRiverCoding/ModelMusings/README.md

 1. Add a "shared, reserve" account equal in volume to the current Lake Powell and Lake Mead protection volumes ([Rosenberg, 2021b](https://github.com/dzeke/ColoradoRiverCoding/raw/main/BlogDrafts/3-GiveLakeMeadManagersMoreFlexibilityToConserveToStopDrawdownToDeadPool.docx)).
 The shared, reserve account is managed by consensus of all parties and is intended to prevent the parties from simulataneously drawing down the combined reservoir storage to zero (dead pools).
 The assumption is that the parties will not all agree on a withdraw.
 Thus, the water will stay parked in the account as a buffer pool, check, and balance so the parties do not collectively draw down the combined reservoir storage to zero.

-When the [Excel model file](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-CombinedPowellMead.xlsx) is moved into a Google sheet, role players representing the Upper Basin, Lower Basin, Mexico, and other parties can synchronously interact and collaboratively use the tool.
+When the [Excel model file](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-CombinedPowellMead.xlsx) is moved into a Google sheet, role players representing the Upper Basin, Lower Basin, Mexico, and other parties can synchronously interact and collaboratively use the model.
 Players make their year-to-year water consumption and conservation decsions while they track other players' choices and monitor combined and individual reservoir storage.
 Players can explore water conservation and consumptive use strategies for different scenarios of natural flow and different political (player) decisions.

 **Try out the model?** Follow the directions below.
 Use solo or with colleagues, friends, and/or family.